munin-monitoring/munin-node-win32/README.rst

 ------------
 Munin Node for Windows AKA munin-node-win32, is a Windows client for the Munin monitoring system.

 It is written in C++ with most plugins built into the executable.
-Which is different from the standard munin-node client, which only uses external plugins written as shell and Perl scripts.
+This is different from the standard munin-node client, which only uses external plugins written as shell and Perl scripts.

 Command Line Usage
 ------------------